Kane County Child Support Lawyer

 Wage Garnishment and Child Support in Illinois

 The State of Illinois has long provided for the payment of court-ordered child support through automatic income withholding, since 1988.
-The designated amount that can be deducted from the payor’s paycheck without a court judgment, is generally based upon the State’s child support formula, providing:
+The designated amount that can be deducted from the payor’s paycheck without a court judgment is based on child support calculations as defined in the updated child support law which went into effect in July 2017.
+Under this law, child support payments are determined based on both parents' incomes, as well as their respective amounts of parenting time and parental responsibility.

 If you fall behind in your child support payments, the custodial parent has the right to petition the courts for wage deductions that address the arrears.
 The State has the option of taking the arrears from other periodic payments or other income sources, such as unemployment benefits or workers’ compensation to bring child support delinquency payments current.
 When you do not have enough disposable income to cover all your child support obligations, the court can take as much of 50 to 65 percent of your disposable income and divide it among the children, according to what is owed for each.